itsFrank/ts-blackjack/readme.md

 # Typescript Blackjack

-A super console blackjack game I made to practice for a Triplebyte interview.
+A console blackjack game I made to practice for a Triplebyte interview.
 From start to finish it took ~1h 45m.

 To play just `npm i` and `ts-node blackjack.ts`